cppalliance/safe-cpp/proposal/draft.md

 Consider this demonstration of Safe C++ that catches iterator invalidation, a kind of use-after-free bug.
 Let's break it down line by line:

-Line 1: `#feature on safety` - Turn on the new safety-related keywords within this file.
+Line 1: `#feature on safety` - Activate the safety-related keywords within this file.
 Other files in your translation unit are unaffected.
 This is how Safe C++ avoids breaking existing code--everything is opt-in, including the new keywords and syntax.
-The safety feature changes the object model for function definitions, enabling object relocation, partial and deferred initialization.
-It lowers function definitions to mid-level intermediate representation (MIR),[@mir] on which borrow checking is performed to flag potential use-after-free bugs on checked references.
+The `[safety]` feature changes the object model for function definitions, enabling object relocation and deferred initialization.
+It lowers function definitions to mid-level intermediate representation (MIR),[@mir] on which borrow checking is performed to flag use-after-free bugs on checked references.

 Line 2: `#include <std2.h>` - Include the new safe containers and algorithms.
 Safety hardening is about reducing your exposure to unsafe APIs.
 The current Standard Library is full of unsafe APIs.
-The new Standard Library in namespace `std2` will provide the same basic functionality, but with containers that are lifetime-aware and type safe.
+The safe standard library in namespace `std2` will provide the same basic functionality, but with containers that are lifetime-aware and type safe.

-Line 4: `int main() safe` - The new _safe-specifier_ is part of a function's type, just like _noexcept-specifier_.
-To callers, the function is marked as safe, so that it can be called from a safe context. `main`'s definition starts in a safe context, so unsafe operations such as pointer dereferences, which may raise undefined behavior, is disallowed.
+Line 4: `int main() safe` - The new _safe-specifier_ is part of a function's type, just like _noexcept-specifier_. `main`'s definition starts in a safe context.
+Unsafe operations such as pointer dereferences, which may raise undefined behavior, are disallowed.
 Rust's functions are safe by default.
 C++'s are unsafe by default.
 But that's now just a syntax difference.
-Once you enter a safe context in C++ by using the _safe-specifier_, you're backed by the same rigorous safety guarantees that Rust provides.
+Once you enter a [safe context](#the-safe-context) in C++ by using the _safe-specifier_, you're backed by the same rigorous safety guarantees that Rust provides.

 Line 5: `std2::vector<int> vec { 11, 15, 20 };` - List initialization of a memory-safe vector.
 This vector is aware of lifetime parameters, so borrow checking would extend to element types that have lifetimes.
 The vector's constructor doesn't use `std::initializer_list<int>`.
 That type is problematic for two reasons: first, users are given pointers into the argument data, and reading from pointers is unsafe; second, the `std::initializer_list` _doesn't own_ its data, making relocation impossible.
-For these reasons, Safe C++ introduces a [`std2::initializer_list`](#initializer-lists), which can be used in a safe context and supports our ownership object model.
+For these reasons, Safe C++ introduces a [`std2::initializer_list`](#initializer-lists), which supports our ownership object model.

 Line 7: `for(int x : vec)` - Ranged-for on the vector.
 The standard mechanism returns a pair of iterators, which are pointers wrapped in classes.
 C++ iterators are unsafe.
 They come in begin and end pairs, and don't share common lifetime parameters, making borrow checking them impractical.
-The Safe C++ version uses slice iterators, which resemble Rust's `Iterator`.[@rust-iterator] These safe types use lifetime parameters making them robust against iterator invalidation.
+The Safe C++ version uses slice iterators, which resemble Rust's `Iterator`.[@rust-iterator] These safe iterator are implemented with lifetime parameters, making them robust against iterator invalidation defects.

 Line 10: `mut vec.push_back(x);` - Push a value onto the vector.
-What's the `mut` doing there?
-That token establishes a [_mutable context_](#the-mutable-context) which enables standard conversions from lvalues to mutable borrows and references.
+The `mut` token establishes a [_mutable context_](#the-mutable-context) which enables standard conversions from lvalues to mutable borrows and references.
 When `[safety]` is enabled, _all mutations are explicit_.
 Explicit mutation lends precision when choosing between shared borrows and mutable borrows of an object.
-Rust doesn't feature function overloading, so it will implicitly borrow (mutably or shared) from the member function's object.
-C++ of course has function overloading, so we'll need to be explicit in order to get the overload we want.
+Rust doesn't feature function overloading, so it will bind whatever kind of reference it needs to a member function's object.
+C++, by contrast, has function overloading, so we'll need to be explicit in order to get the overload we want.
+Use `mut` to bind mutable borrows.
+Or don't use it and bind shared borrows.

-If `main` checks out syntatically, its AST is lowered to MIR, where it is borrow checked.
-The hidden iterator that powers the ranged-for loop stays initialized during execution of the loop.
-The `push_back` _invalidates_ that iterator, by mutating a place (the vector) that the iterator has a constraint on.
+If `main` checks out syntatically, its AST is lowered to MIR, where initialization and borrow checking takes place.
+The hidden `slice_iterator` that powers the ranged-for loop stays initialized over the duration of the loop.
+The `push_back` call _invalidates_ that iterator, by mutating a place (the vector) that the iterator has a constraint on.
 When the value `x` is next loaded out of the iterator, the borrow checker raises an error: `mutable borrow of vec between its shared borrow and its use`.
-The borrow checker prevents Safe C++ from compiling a program that may have exhibited undefined behavior.
-This is all done at compile time, with no impact on your program's size or speed.
+The borrow checker prevents Safe C++ from compiling a program that may exhibit undefined behavior.
+This analysis is done at compile time.
+It has no impact on your binary's size or execution speed.

 This sample is only a few lines, but it introduces several new mechanisms and types.
 A comprehensive effort is needed to supply a superset of the language with a safe subset that has enough flexibility to remain expressive.

 ## Memory safety as terms and conditions

-Memory safe languages are predicated on a basic observation of programmer behavior: devs try to use a library and then only consult the docs if their first few attempts don't seem to work.
-This is dangerous to program correctness, since seeming to work is not the same as working.
+Memory safe languages are predicated on a basic observation of programmer behavior: developers will try to use a library and only read documentation if their first few attempts don't seem to work.
+This is dangerous for software correctness, since seeming to work is not the same as working.

-Many C++ functions have preconditions that are only known after careful perusal of their documentation.
-Violating preconditions, which is possible with benign-looking usage, causes undefined behavior and opens your software to attack. **Software safety and security should not be predicated on programmers following documentation.**
+Many C++ functions have preconditions that you'd have to read the docs to understand.
+Violating preconditions, which is possible with benign-looking usage, could cause undefined behavior and open your software to attack. *Software safety and security should not be predicated on programmers following documentation.*

-Here's the memory safety value proposition: compiler and library vendors make an extra effort to provide a robust environment so that users _don't have to read the docs_.
-No matter how they use the language and library, their actions will not raise undefined behavior and open the software to safety-related exploits.
+Here's the memory safety value proposition: language and library vendors make an extra effort to provide a robust environment so that users _don't have to read the docs_.
+No matter how they use the tooling, their actions will not raise undefined behavior and compromise their software to safety-related exploits.
 No system can guard against all misuse, and hastily written code may have plenty of logic bugs.
-But those logic bugs won't lead to memory safety vulnerabilities.
+But those logic bugs won't lead to memory-safety vulnerabilities.

 Consider an old libc function, `std::isprint`,[@isprint] that exhibits unsafe design.
 This function takes an `int` parameter. _But it's not valid to call `std::isprint` for all int arguments_.
 The preconditions state the function be called only with arguments between -1 and 255:

 > Like all other functions from `<cctype>`, the behavior of `std::isprint` is undefined if the argument's value is neither representable as unsigned char nor equal to EOF.
 To use these functions safely with plain chars (or signed chars), the argument should first be converted to unsigned char.
 > Similarly, they should not be directly used with standard algorithms when the iterator's value type is char or signed char.
 Instead, convert the value to unsigned char first.

 It feels only right, in the year 2024, to pass Unicode code points to functions that are typed with `int` and deal with characters.
 But doing so may crash your application, or worse.
-While the mistake is the caller's for not reading the documentation and following the preconditions, it's fair to blame the design of the API.
+While the mistake is the caller's for not reading the documentation and obeying the preconditions, it's fair to blame the design of the API.
 The safe context provided by memory safe languages prevents usage or authoring of functions like `std::isprint` which exhibit undefined behavior when called with invalid arguments.

 Rust's approach to safety[@safe-unsafe-meaning] centers on defining responsibility for enforcing preconditions.
 In a safe context, the user can call safe functions without compromising program soundness.
 Failure to read the docs may risk correctness, but it won't risk undefined behavior.
 When the user wants to call an unsafe function from a safe context, they _explicitly take responsibility_ for sound usage of that unsafe function.
 The user writes the `unsafe` token as a kind of contract: the user has read the terms and conditions of the unsafe function and affirms that it's not being used in a way that violates its preconditions.

 Who is to blame when undefined behavior is detected--the caller or the callee?
 Standard C++ does not address this.
 But Rust's safety model does: whoever typed out the `unsafe` token is to blame.
 Safe C++ adopts the same principle.
 Code is divided into unsafe and safe contexts.
 Unsafe operations may only occur in unsafe contexts.
 Dropping from a safe context to an unsafe context requires use of the `unsafe` keyword.
 This leaves an artifact that makes for easy audits: reviewers search for the `unsafe` keyword and focus their attention there first.
-Developers checking code into the standard library are even required to write _safety comments_[@safety-comments] before every unsafe block, indicating proper usage and explaining why it's sound.
+Developers checking code into Rust's standard library are even required to write _safety comments_[@safety-comments] before every unsafe block, indicating proper usage and explaining why it's sound.

 Consider the design of a future `std2::isprint` function.
 If it's marked `safe`, it must be sound for all argument values.
 If it's called with an argument that is out of its supported range, it must fail in a deterministic way: it could return an error code, it could throw an exception or it could panic and abort.
 Inside the `std2::isprint` implementation, there's probably a lookup table with capabilities for each supported character.
 If the lookup table is accessed with a slice, an out-of-bounds access will implicitly generate a bounds check and panic and abort on failure.
-If the lookup table is accessed through a pointer, the implementer writes the `unsafe` keyword, drops to the unsafe context, tests the subscript against the range of the lookup table, and fetches the data.
+If the lookup table is accessed through a pointer, the implementer tests the subscript against the capacity of the lookup table and fails if it's out-of-range.
+Having enforced the preconditions, they write the `unsafe` keyword to drop to the unsafe context and fetch the data from the pointer.
 The `unsafe` keyword is the programmer's oath that the subsequent unsafe operations are sound.

-In ISO C++, soundness holes often occur because caller and callee don't agree on who should enforce preconditions, so neither of them do.
+In ISO C++, soundness bugs often occur because caller and callee don't know who should enforce preconditions, so neither of them do.
 In Safe C++, there's a convention backed up by the compiler, eliminating this confusion and improving software quality.

 ## Categories of safety